Our Team

 Associate

 Dr Tim Wardlaw has a doctorate in forest pathology and has authored or co-authored more than 100 peer-reviewed, applied research papers in the fields of forest health and conservation management.
-His career has spanned 40 years, most of it spent with Forestry Tasmania and its predecessor the Forestry Commission of Tasmania.
+Most of Tim’s career has been spent with Forestry Tasmania and its predecessor the Forestry Commission of Tasmania.
 His primary responsibility was to provide the specialist expertise that underpinned operational management of the health of Tasmania’s multiple-use public forests.
 In that role he was involved in the development and refinement of practices for the management of all the major pests and pathogens affecting the health of Tasmania’s forests.
 He has been at the forefront of forest health surveillance in Australia and established formal health surveillance of Tasmania’s public multiple-use forests in 1997.
 This program is one of the longest running forest health surveillance programs in the country.
 He has shared his expertise in forest health management through capacity-building projects in many countries in the Asia-Pacific region.
+While managing the conservation and biology research program at the Warra Long-Term Ecological Research site, he successful applied to get Warra selected as one of 16 “Supersites” in Australia’s national facility for monitoring its terrestrial ecosystems – TERN.
+He has been Principal Investigator at the Warra Supersite since its inception in 2010.
+Tim has combined the knowledge and know-how gained from 40 years of detecting, diagnosing, and evaluating threats to forest health with the monitoring capability of the Warra Supersite to detect and describe a previously unknown vulnerability of the tall Eucalyptus obliqua forest at Warra to a warming climate.

 climateFutures logo